uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 }
 ```

-> Note that objects are more than just containers for values.
+> Keep in mind that objects are more than just containers for values.
-> We will return to this later.
+> We will return to this idea later.

 ### Using `const` with Arrays and Objects

-There is often some confusion regarding the use of `const` with arrays and objects.
+There is often confusion about the use of `const` with arrays and objects.

-For example, it seems strange that you can change the elements of a `const` array:
+For example, it may seem strange that we can change the elements of a `const` array:

 ```js
 const arr = [1];